Fishing with Jim Austin Tournament Tour

 6. Safety: Safe boating must be observed at all times.
 Each contestant is required to wear a fastened, U.S. Coast Guard approved personal flotation device any time the combustion engine is in operation from boat check until weigh-in.
 All boats must be equipped with an emergency ignition shut-off device that must be securely attached to the driver’s body whenever the combustion engine is in operation.
 At the discretion of the tournament director, tournament days may be shortened or cancelled due to unsafe weather or water conditions.

 7. Sportsmanship: All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves.
-Fishing w/Jim Austin Buddy Tournament, sponsors, the sport of fishing and the efforts of Fishing w/Jim Austin Buddy Tournament to promote the sport.
+Fishing w/Jim Austin Tournament, sponsors, the sport of fishing and the efforts of Fishing w/Jim Austin Tournament to promote the sport.
 Examples of conduct not complying with those standards include, but are not limited to: Consumption and/or possession of alcoholic beverage or any kind of mind-altering substance during registration, the pre-tournament meeting or during tournament hours extending through the weigh-in procedures.
 Abuse of, or addiction to mind altering substance, conviction of a felony within the past 36 months.
 Any other words, conduct or actions reflecting unfavorably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules.

-In case of any conduct not complying with sportsmanship standards, Fishing w/Jim Austin Buddy Tournament shall have the right to refuse any application or to deny a confirmed application by returning the entry fee of a previously accepted application or by disqualifying a contestant.
+In case of any conduct not complying with sportsmanship standards, Fishing w/Jim Austin Tournament shall have the right to refuse any application or to deny a confirmed application by returning the entry fee of a previously accepted application or by disqualifying a contestant.

 8. Boat and Horsepower Regulation: All boats must be a minimum of 15 feet in length.
 All boats must be equipped with wheel steering.
 No other steering device will be permitted.
 No barges or similar cumbersome crafts will be permitted.
 Each boat must have all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated live well space to maintain alive a limit catch of bass by both contestants.
 Maximum horsepower for all outboards used in tournament competition must not exceed the horsepower limitations as set by the U.S. Coast Guard, but have a minimum of 40 horsepower rating plate attached to the boat by the manufacturer.
 The horsepower of the outboard engine must not exceed the rating specified on this rating plate.